 The Faculty Communities for Inclusive Teaching initiative, open to all instructional faculty and co-sponsored by the Vice Provost for Equity, Inclusion and Academic Affairs, is designed to build faculty capacity for supporting an inclusive campus climate through their teaching in classrooms, clinics, studios, or labs.
 Funds of up to $1,000 will be awarded for projects that assemble small groups of faculty to discuss and learn together about inclusive teaching practices.
 Funds can support activities scheduled any time during the Winter Term.
 Click on this link for a list of previously-funded projects.

-Project leads will gather twice: once to discuss their plans at a lunch on Wednesday, January 11, 12-2pm ←NOTE NEW DATE (so please hold this time if you apply), and once again during the following fall to share key insights and dissemination plans.
+Project leads will gather twice: once to discuss their plans at a kick-off lunch in January, and once again the following fall to share major outcomes and dissemination plans.
 CRLT will also interview each of the project leads during the summer term to collect key insights, resources, and best practices from the groups in order to inform faculty development efforts around inclusive teaching moving forward.

 CRLT consultants are available to confer about proposals and discuss ways we might support the faculty groups.

 Tenured and tenure-track faculty, clinical instructional faculty, and lecturers who have continuing appointments on the Ann Arbor campus.

 Funds will be awarded to proposals that most clearly demonstrate:

 - Clear focus on campus climate and inclusive teaching

 - Substantive rationale for how the proposed activities will support inclusive teaching

 - Likelihood of success in recruiting and retaining faculty participants